Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 	_Windows Azure Portal_

 1. Select your virtual machine from the virtual machines list and click **Connect** to connect using **Remote Desktop Connection**.

+	> **Note:** use the credentials that you inserted when creating the virtual machine in the previous task.

 1. In the virtual machine, open **Server Manager** from **Start | All Programs | Administrative Tools**.